What is cognitive automation and why does it matter?

 Traditional RPA is mainly limited to automating processes (which may or may not involve structured data) that need swift, repetitive actions without much contextual analysis or dealing with contingencies.
 In other words, the automation of business processes provided by them is mainly limited to finishing tasks within a rigid rule set.
 That's why some people refer to RPA as "click bots", although most applications nowadays go far beyond that.

-The automated processes can only function effectively as long as the decisions follow a “if/then” logic without needing any human judgment in between.
-However, this rigidity leads RPAs failing to retrieve meaning and process forward unstructured data.
+Automated processes can only function effectively as long as the decisions follow an “if/then” logic without needing any human judgment in between.
+However, this rigidity leads RPAs to fail to retrieve meaning and process forward unstructured data.

 It infuses a cognitive ability and can accommodate the automation of business processes utilizing large volumes of text and images.
 Cognitive automation, therefore, marks a radical step forward compared to traditional RPA technologies that simply copy and repeat the activity originally performed by a person step-by-step.